 Like most things in life, the better you care for something, the longer it lasts, and the same goes for your vermeil jewelry.

+Avoid harsh chemicals.
 This one is easy, and one of the most common mistakes.
 Try to not apply body lotion, perfume, hairspray, and especially hand sanitizer while wearing your jewelry.
 The chemicals can interact with the metals and they just do not like each other.

 For do's and don'ts on other metals check out our care guide here.